Beware of creating a legacy of artificial intelligence silos

 The second challenge is that there are some sources where it is difficult to get the data out – or where if you don’t do it in the right way, the data isn’t as useful as it should be.
 ERP systems, like SAP, are a prime example of this and limit the ability for business functions, like Sales, to incorporate its data into intelligent analytics solutions for predictive modelling.

-Finally, many companies don’t have the skills widely dispersed across the organisation to support a more democratised use of AI and ML. previously revealed just 18% of employees globally report that everyone in their organisation has the skills they need to read, work, analyse and argue with data proficiently.
+Finally, many companies don’t have the skills widely dispersed across the organisation to support a more democratised use of AI and ML.
+Research from Qlik and Accenture previously revealed just 18% of employees globally report that everyone in their organisation has the skills they need to read, work, analyse and argue with data proficiently.
 Without these core data literacy skills, many knowledge workers will be unable to question and challenge the insights from intelligent solutions.

 Democratising the benefits of AI and ML in data analysis